stevenrskelton/stevenrskelton.github.io/_posts/2013-08-03-finagle-query-cache-with-guava.md

 }
 ```

-We now have code to peek into request method names, and to set/zero-out uniquely identifing SeqIds.
+We now have code to peek into request method names, and to set/zero-out uniquely identifying SeqIds.
 But before we can
 write our caching code, we need to consider the case of Exceptions.
 It would be unwise to store exceptions into our
 cache, so let’s dig further into the Thrift protocol.
 Thrift allows exceptions to be sent back as part of a valid
 response, and any service methods allowing exception responses have a single byte _exit status_ field.